 Cost: Wood vs. UPVC casements

-Thirdly, UPVC are extremely cost efficient during installation as well as after that.
-UPVC, being a man-made material, can be tailored with respect to the requirements of a customer by changing a few modifiers and stabilizers added to PVC material.
-This makes UPVC usually cheaper than wooden casements, but with wood you are paying extra to add quality casements and a traditional and warm feel to your home.
+Thirdly, UPVC is extremely cost-efficient during installation as well as after that.
+UPVC, is a man-made material, can be tailored with respect to the requirements of a customer by changing a few modifiers and stabilizers added to PVC material.
+This makes UPVC usually cheaper than wooden casements, but with wood, you are paying extra to add quality casements and a traditional and warm feel to your home.

 Durability: Wood Casements vs UPVC